ttuan8600/CECS-326/Project3 - All about Deadlock/README.md

-### To run the Dining Philosophers problem program, follow these steps:
+### To run the Deadlock problem program, follow these steps:

 1. Install Java on your machine if it is not already installed.
 You can download it from the official Java website.